create3000/x_ite/docs/_posts/components/Geospatial/GeoCoordinate.md

 GeoCoordinate builds geometry as a set of geographic 3D coordinates.
 These are transformed into a geocentric, curved-earth representation.
 GeoCoordinate is only used by IndexedFaceSet, IndexedLineSet, LineSet and PointSet.
 GeoCoordinate can contain a GeoOrigin node.

-The GeoCoordinate node belongs to the **Geospatial** component and its default container field is *coord.* It is available since X3D version 3.0 or later.
+The GeoCoordinate node belongs to the **Geospatial** component and its default container field is *coord.* It is available from X3D version 3.0 or later.

 ## Hierarchy